islamazhar/GapProber/README.md

 `sudo apt-get install bowtie2`

-You also need to have python3.7 and C++ install.
+You also need to have python3.7 and C++.
 To install them run

 `sudo apt-get install build-essential`

-To execute GapProber, cd to the clone repository and run
+To execute GapProber, cd to the cloned repository and run

  `GapProber.py --output <path to the output filled contig> --scaffolds <path to the scaffold file> --reads <fragment paried reads seperated by comma>`